Proposals due 11 December 2017

-The Dance Studies Association (merging organization of the Society of Dance History Scholars and Congress on Research in Dance) is hosting our international conference in Valletta, Malta 5-8 July 2018.
+The Dance Studies Association is hosting our second conference in Valletta, Malta 5-8 July 2018.
 We invite proposals for papers, panels, roundtable discussions, lecture-demonstrations, movement workshops, dance works using outdoor or indoor sites, and screendances that address our theme, “Contra: Dance & Conflict.”

 While often used as a metaphor for peace, the reality of dancing, dance-making, and scholarship surrounding dance is often one of conflict.
 Yet, as a venue for interaction, friction, and potential energy, conflict can be as creative as it is destructive.
 This conference seeks to celebrate and examine conflicts and contentions in: